English Religious Laws passed from 1660 to 1728

 14 Car.
 II. c.
 33

-Publications approved by Archbishop or Bishop
+Publications must be approved by Archbishop or Bishop

 1662